 A clinician from our Tufts Medical Center telehealth team and a member of our contact tracing team will personally contact you to let you know what you need to do.
-A clinician from our telehealth team will check in with you regularly to monitor your symptoms and advise you on medical care.
+Any student living off campus is encouraged to move to on campus wellness housing, but it is not required.
+Wherever you choose to stay, a clinician from our telehealth team will check in with you regularly to monitor your symptoms and advise you on medical care.
 Students may also call the telehealth team directly if their symptoms worsen.
 We will also connect you with We Care and Off Campus Housing and Support Services for additional support.

 How am I released from isolation?

 You will need to remain in isolation until your local public health authority (the Massachusetts Department of Public Health, your local board of health, or the Massachusetts Contact Tracing Collaborative on the Boston campus) clears you to leave.
 A public health authority will be in contact with you regularly and will conduct another assessment during your isolation period.
 They will confirm that you may leave your room once the risk of infecting others is determined to be low.

 If I’m exposed to COVID-19, how long will I have to stay in quarantine?

 Under Massachusetts guidance, quarantine lasts 14 days from the date of last exposure or at least 10 days, provided all of the following: you do not have symptoms; you’re tested on or after day eight of quarantine using a molecular diagnostic test and receive a negative test result; you monitor yourself for symptoms for the full 14 days.
 Northeastern provides testing on or after day eight of quarantine, so it is possible some people will be released from quarantine after 10 days.

 What if I am a close contact of someone who has a COVID-19 diagnosis and I need to quarantine in university housing?